int0h/promise-decorators/readme.md

     const throttledFetch = throttle(fetch);
 ```

-So it's pretty much like lodash method for Functions, but aimed for the asyncronous ones.
+So it's pretty much like lodash method for functions but made for the asyncronous ones.

 Demo
 ---